Probing Hilbert space fragmentation and the block inverse participation ratio: Introduction

 Parametrized MBL models typically have a trivial limit in which eigenstates are exactly local product states.
 This makes an IPR defined with respect to this product basis a suitable measure of many-body localization.
 However, the ideal limit of a fragmented model only constraints eigenstates to blocks with respect to a local product basis.
 Typical blocks may grow in size with increasing system size, leading to a vanishing IPR in the thermodynamic limit.
 In order to circumvent this issue, we define an inverse participation ratio with respect to the ideal block structure.
-We then show that this quantity captures the crossover or transition between fragmentation and a quantum chaotic regime when considering finite perturbations by comparison to other indicators such as entanglement entropy and level spacing statistics: The \emph{eigenstate entanglement entropy} studies the bipartite entanglement entropy averaged over all energy eigenstates, which for general quantum chaotic systems is expected to satisfy a volume law \cite{PhysRevX.8.021026,bianchi_volume-law_2022,PhysRevE.97.012140,HUANG2019594}.
-The leading order asymptotics should be independent of model parameters within a thermal regime, since it is determined by the tensor product structure of the Hilbert space and conserved quantities alone.
-The \emph{level spacing statistics} studies the normalized distance between different energy eigenvalues in the middle of the spectrum (after taking physical symmetry sectors into account) and is expected to follow the predictions of the Gaussian orthogonal ensemble for quantum chaotic systems~\cite{PhysRevLett.52.1}.
+We then show that this quantity captures the crossover or transition between fragmentation and a quantum chaotic regime when considering finite perturbations by comparison to other indicators such as entanglement entropy and level-spacing statistics: The \emph{eigenstate entanglement entropy} studies the bipartite entanglement entropy averaged over all energy eigenstates, which for general quantum chaotic systems is expected to satisfy a volume law \cite{PhysRevX.8.021026,bianchi2021volume,PhysRevE.97.012140,HUANG2019594}.
+The leading-order asymptotics should be independent of model parameters within a thermal regime, since it is determined by the tensor product structure of the Hilbert space and conserved quantities alone.
+The \emph{level-spacing statistics} studies the normalized distance between different energy eigenvalues (after taking physical symmetry sectors into account) and is expected to follow the predictions of the Gaussian orthogonal ensemble for quantum chaotic systems~\cite{PhysRevLett.52.1}.